-Until January of 2023, I have been running this website thanks to Amazon AWS’s free 12-month EC2 instance and Github Student 1-year free domain.
+Until January of 2023, I had been running this website thanks to Amazon AWS’s free 12-month EC2 instance and Github Student 1-year free domain.
 So February 2023 means, I now actually have to pay to keep the website afloat.

 Domain wasn’t a big deal because I moved it to Google Domains, which provides local pricing.
 But server, it was a whole another deal.